cylc/cylc-doc/src/user-guide/writing-workflows/configuration.rst

 ======================

-Cylc workflows are defined in structured, validated, :cylc:conf:`flow.cylc` files that concisely specify the properties of, and the relationships between, the various tasks managed by the workflow.
+Cylc workflows are defined in structured, validated, :cylc:conf:`flow.cylc` files that specify the properties of, and the relationships between, the various tasks to be managed by the Cylc scheduler.

 Here we will look at:

-- Folders which may (optionally) accompany a workflow configuration.
+- Folders which may accompany a workflow configuration.
-- The contents of the :cylc:conf:`flow.cylc` file.
+- The content of the :cylc:conf:`flow.cylc` file.
 - How to configure workflows.